 Steamboat Springs Ski Tips for a Successful First Trip

-Steamboat Springs in northern Colorado’s Yampa Valley offers vacationers year-round outdoor recreation, however it’s ski scene can’t be missed.
+Steamboat Springs in northern Colorado’s Yampa Valley offers vacationers year-round outdoor recreation.
+However it’s ski scene can’t be missed.
 Steamboat is a complete mountain range home to six peaks and nearly 3,000 skiable acres for all skill levels.
 Whether it’s the first time or it’s been a few years, these Steamboat Springs ski tips will help plan a successful trip.
-Check them out.

 Steamboat Mountain Ski Stats

-- Complete mountain range.
-Mountains include: Christie Peak, Pioneer Ridge, Mount Werner, Sunshine Peak, Storm Peak, Thunderhead Peak.
+- Mountains include: Christie Peak, Pioneer Ridge, Mount Werner, Sunshine Peak, Storm Peak, Thunderhead Peak

 - Total lifts: 16

 - Terrain parks: 3